EVE-Tools/emdr_consumer/README.md

 # EMDRConsumer
 [![Build Status](https://drone.element-43.com/api/badges/EVE-Tools/emdr_consumer/status.svg)](https://drone.element-43.com/EVE-Tools/emdr_consumer)

 This is a very simple service which just connects EMDR to our internal NSQ.
 For now it only supports `orders` messages from EMDR.
 EMDR's messages are split up by rowset before being submitted to the `orders` queue.
 Also, the order's attributes get mapped for easier access later on.
-Processing bulk updates of the market can result in lots of messages on NSQ as the original EMDR message contains many rowsets.
+Processing bulk updates of the market can result in lots of messages (read: multiple thousand) on NSQ as the original EMDR message contains many rowsets.
 The application consists of two processes: the `worker` which takes messages from EMDR, reformats them and sends them to the `nsq_publisher` which then takes those messages and pushes them to NSQ.
+If the backend is overwhelmed by the message influx, you can filter messages by their generator.
+In most cases this only leads to de-duplication of information, as EMDR is fed by multiple redundant sources.

 ## Installation
 Either use the prebuilt Docker images and pass the appropriate env vars (see below), or: